-What issues typically face boards of real estate public companies considering a take-private transaction?
+16 What issues typically face boards of real estate public companies considering a take-private transaction?
 Do these considerations vary according to the structure of the target?

 A traditional take-private transaction involves a controlling share-holder acquiring the company it controls.
-If a controlling shareholder of a Delaware corporation tries to take the corporation private, the transaction will generally be subject to 'entire fairness' judicial review.
-Entire fairness includes fairness of price and process, and to help establish the fair process aspect, the target board normally establishes a special committee of independent directors (ie, non-management directors unaffiliated with the controlling shareholder) that can retain advisers, negotiate and reject any offer.
-The court will not apply entire fairness review if the controlling shareholder makes the transaction irrevocably subject to approval by both a special committee and holders of a majority of unaffiliated shareholders, in both cases with full disclosure.
+If a controlling shareholder of a Delaware corporation tries to take the corporation private, the transaction will generally be subject to entire-fairness judicial review.
+Entire fairness includes the fairness of price and process, and to help establish the fair-process aspect, the target board normally establishes a special committee of independent directors (ie, non-management directors unaffiliated with the controlling shareholder) that can retain advisers, negotiate and reject any offer.
+The court will not apply for an entire-fairness review if the controlling shareholder makes the transaction irrevocably subject to approval by both a special committee and holders of a majority of unaffiliated shareholders, in both cases with full disclosure

-Normally, a special committee process will also be followed in connection with any take-private of a Maryland REIT.
+Normally, a special committee process will also be followed in connection with any take-private of a Maryland real estate investment trust (REIT).

-In any acquisition by a controlling shareholder (or other target affiliate), in addition to tender offer rules or proxy rules described in question 7, additional SEC disclosure will be required under Rule 13e-3 unless an exemption is available.
+In any acquisition by a controlling shareholder (or another target affiliate), in addition to tender offer rules or proxy rules described in 'Public disclosure', additional Securities and Exchange Commission disclosure will be required under Rule 13e-3 unless an exemption is available.